How to Develop as a Global Leader

 “There is always the question of whether I bring my own perspective or adapt in what I am bringing to the table.
 I have learned that I add value because I have different perspective.
 How to choose between the two things?
 It really varies as you go.
 It’s easiest to do what everyone else is doing culturally…, but sometimes there is a need for difference to enrich the end result.”

-Step 5: Localization
+Step 5: Establishing Solutions

 For an organization to achieve ambitious targets in key growth markets around the world it is essential to develop local talent.
 Such development must include the capability to weigh global and local perspectives with the best interests of the company as a whole in mind.
 Some companies need to complete a massive transfer of knowledge from home country employees who possess vital technical and project leadership skills to high potential individuals in different world regions; in other cases, local employees need an infusion of more generic leadership experience as well as the skills to deal effectively with headquarters.